-As a 40Plus guy (43 to be exact), I’ve always been active.
-What I mean by active is I enjoy walking, hiking, biking and playing with the kids.
+As a 40Plus guy (43), I’ve always been active.
+What I mean by active is I enjoy walking, hiking, biking, and playing with the kids.
 There are some tips on how to deal with life without injuries and pain.

-Over my last 40ish years, a number of things that have gotten in the way of living my active lifestyle.
+Over the last 40ish years, many things have gotten in the way of living my active lifestyle.

 Now, let’s see if you can relate to me on any of these:

 1. Injuries Slowing Me Down

 For years, I had problems with injuries.
 All kinds of back, shoulder, and knee issues; even some foot, elbow, and neck problems.

 These injuries forced me to take a break or slow down.
-This bothered me so I started researching, going to seminars, and working in physical therapy clinics so I could learn everything I needed to know about how to avoid injuries and how to recover from them quickly.
+This bothered me, so I started researching, going to seminars, and working in physical therapy clinics to learn everything I needed to know about avoiding injuries and recovering from them quickly.

-I have applied all of this learning and now in my 40’s, I have less pain and injuries than I had in my 30’s.
+I have applied all this learning, and now, in my 40’s, I have less pain and injuries than I had in my 30’s.
 I am having way more fun.

-With the articles, videos and products that I’ve shared with you, I was able to help a multitude of clients.
+With the articles, videos, and products I’ve shared with you, I could help many clients.

-This has been my primary passion; helping people overcome injury and pain so they can go back to a healthy, happy and pain-free life.
+This has been my primary passion; helping people overcome injury and pain, so they cantoa a chance to have a happy and pain-free life.
 I have dedicated myself to this since 1994.
-Since then, I have helped hundreds of people face to face, and over 100,000 people with my daily tips.
-The amazing part is, I have helped millions with my online videos and articles.
+Since then, I have helped hundreds of people face to face and over 100,000 people with my daily tips.
+The amazing part is I have helped millions with my online videos and articles.
 Plus, my techniques are used by thousands of health & fitness professionals around the world.

 I look forward to helping you.